Suspicious email from someone claiming to be Stripe

 I received an email and aren’t sure if it’s actually from Stripe; what do I do?
 How can I make sure that it’s a legitimate email from Stripe?

 Phishing attacks happen when a malicious source tries to get you to provide private information by pretending to be a legitimate company, coworker, or someone else you trust.
-They often look very much like official emails, websites, tweets, facebook posts, etc, and can easily get your personal information if you’re not on the lookout.
+They often look like official emails, websites, tweets, or Facebook posts, and can steal your personal information if you’re not on the lookout.

 Stripe does send email notifications from time to time, so it is always worth checking the content of the email for the following details:

-- Check the URL before clicking on a link.
-On a web browser, hover over the link and look at the URL that shows up on the bottom of your browser – is it actually pointing to a page at stripe.com?
+- Check the web address (URL) before you click on a link.
+On a web browser, hover over the link and look at the URL that shows up on the bottom of your browser.
+Is it pointing to a page at stripe.com?

-- Our emails will always come from the “stripe.com” domain, and you can always reply directly to the message to get in touch with us.
+- Stripe emails will come from the “stripe.com” domain, and you can always reply directly to the message to get in touch with us.

-- Only type your password into sites after double-checking that it’s really the website you want, and not just one that’s made to look like Stripe.
-Check the domain name for typos (ie, “stirpe.com”).
-Check for our Extended Validation Certificate (find out how here); this usually looks like a green lock next to the URL, and it lets you know that you are on the genuine Stripe website.
+- Only type your password into a website after confirming that it is the website you want, not one that was created to look like Stripe.
+Check the domain name for typos (such as “stirpe.com”).
+Check for our Extended Validation Certificate; this usually looks like a green lock next to the URL, and it lets you know that you are on the genuine Stripe website.
 If you believe the email to be a phishing attempt, forward the full message along with the email headers to firstname.lastname@example.org.